Tushar4059x/Shiftora-website/content/blog/ai-automation-vs-hiring-which-is-better.md

 ---
 title: "AI Automation vs Hiring: Which is Better for Your Business?"
 slug: "ai-automation-vs-hiring-which-is-better"
-metaTitle: "AI Automation vs Hiring: Complete Comparison | ScaletrailAI"
+metaTitle: "AI Automation vs Hiring: Complete Comparison | ShiftoraAI"
 metaDescription: "Should you hire more staff or invest in AI automation?
 Detailed comparison of costs, benefits, and when each option makes sense."
 excerpt: "When you need more capacity, should you hire or automate?
 The answer isn't always obvious.
 Here's how to decide."
-author: "ScaletrailAI Team"
+author: "ShiftoraAI Team"
 publishDate: "2024-12-12"
 readTime: "10 min read"
 category: "Business Strategy"